openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/8_statements.rst

     frontend_status: Done

-The actions that every statement performs in a normal mode of execution are specific for the particular kind of that statement.
+The actions that every statement performs in a normal mode of execution are specific for the particular kind of statement.
 The normal modes of evaluation for each kind of statement are described in the following sections.

 A statement execution is considered to *complete normally* if the desired action is performed without an exception or an error being thrown.
 On the contrary, a statement execution is considered to *complete abruptly* if it causes an exception or an error to be thrown.

 .. index::
    statement execution